 At least 80% of the Fund's Investments will be aligned with the environmental and/or social characteristics promoted by the Fund.
-The Financial product also comments to a minimum proportion of 5% in sustainable investments.
 The remaining investments of the Fund may be invested in cash and cash equivalents for liquidity purposes and derivatives which may be used for investment, risk reduction and hedging purposes.